-Ahti Heinla, Co-Founder, Co-CEO, & CTOIf trucks carrying goods cause highway jams, imagine the traffic congestion that distributing these goods accounts for.
+Ahti Heinla, Co-Founder & CTOIf trucks carrying goods cause highway jams, imagine the traffic congestion that distributing these goods accounts for.
 Not to mention the pollution, time and fuel overheads incurred in any given city.
 The crux of this matter reflects the three broad aspects of the delivery process: order placement, packaging and shipping and last mile delivery.

 Reducing the ‘human element’ within the process remains a long shot for many consumer-centric enterprises and delivery providers.
 Yet, they envision a bright but distant future wherein robots can do the ‘delivery heavy lifting.’
 What holds them back is not necessarily organizational inertia and resistance to change, nor concerns about robots’ performance being on par with that of human capabilities, but rather concerns of cost.
 Since consumers tend to be discouraged by delivery charges, lesser investments are made to modernize the process.
 This is what Starship Technologies intends to change.

 Given the relatively new field that it is, robots are generally yet to be affordable for large-scale implementation, but Starship is redefining the scope of robots for last mile delivery with their ‘delivery robots as a service’ model.
 Additionally, the company aims to redefine the ‘future of work’ through their recently launched campus initiative; the first large-scale deployment of autonomous delivery services, implementing robots to assist in work and school environments.
 The robots offer on-demand delivery anywhere on participating campuses via an app, offering employees the flexibility and convenience of having food and supplies delivered when and where they want, eliminating unwanted errands and waiting in line.